 Does your company have a plan in place in the event of an Active Shooter/Active Threat situation?
 Unfortunately, these situations are becoming more prevalent and the best way to survive the unthinkable is to be prepared.
-We'll provide you with training that we hope you'll never need but could save your life!
+This 90-minute workshop will provide you with skills we hope you'll never need but could save your life!

 This course is an excellent choice for businesses, schools and religious institutions.